trishamulimani13-spec/olist-delivery-analysis/README.md

 ## Why this project

-I'm a final year BBA student, and wanted something substantial that I could actually apply on job/masters applications, not justanother course certificate.
+I'm a final year BBA student, and wanted something substantial that I could actually apply on job/masters applications, not just another course certificate.
 Used Olist's public dataset of ~100,000 real orders with customer location, delivery, payment and review data to think through like an analyst and answer a genuine business question.

 ## What I was trying to uncover